pradumon14/dictionary/README.md

 ```
 $ pip install dictionary
 ```
-Once you have installed the dictionary module, you can use it to find the meaning of a word.
+<i>Once you have installed the dictionary module, you can use it to find the meaning of a word</i>

 This program will prompt the user to enter a word, and then it will use the dictionary module to find the meaning of the word.
 It will then print the meaning to the console.